coreshop/CoreShop/README.md

 For example take a look at the pimcore-payunity Plugin: [https://github.com/dpfaffenbauer/pimcore-payunity](https://github.com/dpfaffenbauer/pimcore-payunity)

-# Delivery Provider
+# Carrier
-**Currently not supported**: Use Carriers instead.

-A Delivery Provider is implemented using a Pimcore-Plugin.
+Carriers can be extended with your own plugin.
+For more information take a look at the Demo implementation: [https://github.com/dpfaffenbauer/coreshop-carrier-custom](https://github.com/dpfaffenbauer/coreshop-carrier-custom)

-To implement a new Delivery Prodiver you need to extend the class CoreShop\Plugin\Delivery.
+To implement a new Carrier you need to extend the class CoreShop\Model\Carrier.

-For example take a look the the coreshop-demo Plugin "CoreShopDeliveryPost";

 # GeoIP v2
 CoreShop can use GeoIP to locate visitors countries using IP-Addresses.